 This research was done at the 2025 DIMACS REU program, supported by grant NSF 2421503 REU supplement to DMS-2220271.
 I am deeply grateful for the opportunity to work on this project and for the support provided by my mentor, Prof. Jie Gao, as well as my collaborator, Edward Xiong, whose contributions have been invaluable throughout the summer.

 Prior to the program starting, I did some background reading on asymptotic truth learning in social networks.
-Most notably, the work by Lu et al. from a previous iteration of this REU noted that ATL can be achieved so long as there exists an agent adjacent to \omega(1) independent neighbors (or technically any agent obtaining a high quality signal) that can then propogate the signal to the rest of the network.
+Most notably, the work by Lu et al. from a previous iteration of this REU noted that ATL can be achieved so long as there exists an agent adjacent to \omega(1) independent neighbors (or technically any agent obtaining a high quality signal) that can then propagate the signal to the rest of the network.
 Bahar et al. analyzes a uniformly random decision ordering, under which a "celebrity graph" (bipartite graph with vastly uneven groups) can obtain ATL.
-In essence, the celebrities act as opinion leaders which will both obtain a high quality signal and propogate it to the rest of the network.
+In essence, the celebrities act as opinion leaders which will both obtain a high quality signal and propagate it to the rest of the network.
 Arieli et al. extended this by noting any graph in which each vertex has nearly-independent neighbors, known as the local learning requirement, can achieve ATl under a uniformly random decision ordering.
 I also briefly read up on the repeated learning settings, notably Mossel et al.

 [citations to be added later]